soduco/soduco.github.io/catalog.md

 To do so, the metadata are essentials.

-## The Metadata format
+## The metadata model

-The metadata format used on the SODUCO project is the ISO 19115 standard, which is natively implemented in Geonetwork.
+The metadata model used on the SODUCO project is the ISO 19115 standard, which is natively implemented in Geonetwork.

 As defined on its [webpage](https://www.iso.org/standard/53798.html), this standard :